dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

 2. On the device, open the browser, browse to [https://portal.manage.microsoft.com](https://portal.manage.microsoft.com), and attempt a user login.

-3. If the user fails to log in, have her try another network.
+3. If the user fails to sign in, they should try another network.

 4. If that fails, validate that the user’s credentials have synced correctly with Azure Active Directory.